5 New WeChat Features That Will Surprise You in 2017

 WeChat red packet or red envelop/WeChat lucky money

 WeChat game offers users various types of games.
-You can download them separately on the App store.
+You can download them separately from the App Store.
 Users can use WeChat code to scan for any games, share them on their timeline, and compare scores.
-WeChat also have their own built-in games.
+WeChat also has their own built-in games.
 WeChat games are short and sweet.